WUAB: MyNetworkTV affiliation

 On January 24, 2006, UPN parent CBS Corporation (formed after a split of the original Viacom) and Time Warner's Warner Bros.
-Entertainment division announced that they would dissolve UPN and The WB, moving some of their programming to a newly created network, The CW.
+Entertainment division announced the shutdown of UPN and The WB, with some programming moved to a newly created network, The CW.
 WBNX-TV signed up as one of The CW's first outside charter affiliates not owned by either CBS or Tribune Broadcasting.
 To serve former affiliates of either network not selected for The CW—namely its own—News Corporation announced the creation of MyNetworkTV on February 22, 2006.
 WUAB affiliated with MyNetworkTV on March 7, 2006, along with other Raycom stations in Honolulu and Baton Rouge.
+WUAB's Cavaliers game coverage was reduced in 2006 to several regular season and postseason games in simulcast with Fox Sports Ohio; this arrangement ran through the 2018–2019 season.

 WUAB was renamed "CLE 43" on August 24, 2015, as part of a wide-ranging rebranding effort at both it and WOIO, which concurrently adopted the "Cleveland 19" name.
 The rebranding was done to abandon Raycom's prior "tabloid" reputation with 19 Action News in the Cleveland market.